vsanna/katakata.js/README.md

 $ npm install --save babel-core babel-loader babel-runtime babel-preset-es2015
 ```

-And then, read, config and run.
+And then, require, config and run.
 That's all.

 ```js
 var Katakata = require('katakata');